Merlin International's Code of Business Ethics and Conduct

 - Anything of value offered or given to a government employee without the legal department’s preapproval.

-- Extravagant business courtesies or personal gifts or things of value offered or given to commercial customers.
+- Extravagant, lavish or frequent business courtesies or personal gifts or things of value offered or given to non-government customers or business partners.

 - Any business courtesy or personal gift or things of value offered or given for the purpose of obtaining improper treatment from the recipient.